 Once a month, we’ll send you a report of how often your code was used, and charge your department.
 Charges go directly to your cost center.

 If you are a visitor to our campus, you can get a one-day parking pass from the Visitor Center or Parking Office when you bring in a photo ID.
-This type of pass is only good for the day that it’s been issued, and will allow you to park in Green parking spaces.
+This type of pass is only good for the day that it’s been issued, will be issued to you no more than twice in the same week, and will allow you to park in Green parking spaces.
+For more frequent visits, please take advantage of our convenient Pay-by-Space parking, or contact the Parking Office for the latest prices on weekly parking passes.

 If you own a current parking permit for UT Arlington or UT Southwestern Medical Center students, faculty, or staff, please bring in your receipt for that permit to the Parking Office (PS3 1.200) or the Bursar Office (SSB 2.300) and we’ll give you a permit that will allow you to park in Green parking spaces.

 If you are visiting as the guest of a student residing in the University Village Apartments, you can request a parking pass from their leasing office or from the Parking Office.
 This type of pass can be issued to last for more than one day, and will allow you to park in University Village Apartments parking spaces.